 The American healthcare system can often feel overwhelming and confusing, especially for those in refugee communities.
-But we never want this to stop refugee women from receiving the care they need.
+But we never want this to stop refugee women, and their children, from receiving the care they need.

 One of the ways our Refugee Women’s Health Clinic remedies this is by employing members of the refugee community as Cultural Health Navigators to serve as liaisons between the healthcare system and patients.
 These multilingual, multicultural individuals are incredibly valuable to our community, offering interpretation services to patients throughout our hospitals.

 In addition to health services, the clinic’s monthly educational classes help soon-to-be moms better plan for childbirth and the care of their newborn.
 The clinic also provides specialty educational programs, such as: